(Your Citizenship is in Heaven Above)

 Jesus answered, “My kingdom is not of this world.” – John 18:36

-The Bible tells us of a Kingdom of Heaven – the Kingdom of God and His Christ.
-The expressions Kingdom of Heaven and Kingdom of God are synonymous, and in many ways, the Bible equates the Kingdom with the Church.
-Brother or sister in Christ be not deceived, you are in the kingdom of Heaven right now, today, this very day; it is not some “future earthly millennial reign” yet to come!
-The Kingdom of God coincides with this age of grace, this gospel period and the church age, and will continue until Jesus returns from heaven in exactly the same way as He ascended: literally, visibly, for all to see on the great Day of Judgment.
+The Bible tells us of a “Kingdom of Heaven” – the “Kingdom of God” and His Christ.
+The expressions “Kingdom of Heaven” and “Kingdom of God” are synonymous, and in many ways, the Bible equates the Kingdom with the Church.
+Brother or sister in Christ, be not deceived; you are in the “Kingdom of Heaven” right now, today, this very day; it is not some “future earthly millennial reign” yet to come!
+The “Kingdom of God” coincides with this age of grace, this gospel period, and the church age, and will continue until Jesus returns from heaven “in the same way as you have watched Him go into heaven”: literally, visibly and also “in His glory” “with His mighty angels in flaming fire” for all to see on the great Day of Judgment.

 ONCE AGAIN, MANY FALSE TEACHINGS